Email

 Freedom of Information Act: responding to requests

-TRY: When a public body responds to a FOIA request, its search for the requested records must be reasonably “tailored to the nature of a particular request” and “reasonably calculated to uncover all relevant documents.”
-And, the public body should be able to show that it searched all records management systems that are likely to turn up the requested information.
+TRY: When a public body responds to a FOIA request, it must conduct a “reasonable search tailored to the nature of a particular request” and “reasonably calculated to uncover all relevant documents.”
+It “cannot limit its search to only one record system if there are others that are likely to turn up the requested information.”

 This opinion is binding only to the parties involved and may be appealed pursuant to State law.